Table of Contents

 Flood Preparedness in an ENSO-Aware World

-Flood warning lead time is critical.
-Communities in ENSO-affected regions should invest in real-time stream gauges, rain gauges, and weather radar to detect approaching floods.
-The National Weather Service’s Advanced Hydrologic Prediction Service (AHPS) integrates ENSO outlooks into its flood forecasting, allowing residents to evacuate and protect property earlier.
+Early warning systems are essential to maximize lead time for flood response.
+Communities in ENSO-affected regions benefit from investments in real-time hydrologic monitoring networks, including stream gauges, rain gauges, and Doppler radar.
+The National Weather Service’s Advanced Hydrologic Prediction Service (AHPS) integrates ENSO outlooks into its flood forecasting models, enabling authorities to issue timely advisories and evacuation notices.

 Climate Change and Future ENSO-Driven Flood Risks